graste/params/README.md

 ### ElasticSearch queries

-The syntax sugar `Parameters` gives you is not only nice to define configurable classes, but also eases the creation and modification of ElasticSearch queries:
+The syntax sugar `Parameters` provides is not only nice to define configurable classes, but also eases the creation and modification of ElasticSearch queries:

 ```php